-The primary purpose of this report is to summarize the performance of Ames Laboratory's environmental programs, present highlights of significant environmental activities, and confirm compliance with environmental regulations and requirements for calendar year 2017.
+The primary purpose of this report is to summarize the performance of Ames Laboratory's environmental programs, present highlights of significant environmental activities, and confirm compliance with environmental regulations and requirements for calendar year 2018.
 This report is a working requirement of Department of Energy Order 231.1B, Environment, Safety and Health Reporting.
-It includes descriptions of Ames Laboratory's site, mission, the status of its compliance with applicable environmental regulations, its planning and activities to maintain compliance, and a comprehensive review of its environmental protection, surveillance and monitoring activities.
+It includes descriptions of the Laboratory's site, mission, the status of its compliance with applicable environmental regulations, its planning and activities to maintain compliance, and a comprehensive review of its environmental protection, surveillance and monitoring activities.

 Ames Laboratory is located on the campus of Iowa State University (ISU) and occupies 13 buildings owned by the Department of Energy (DOE).
 See the Laboratory's Web page for location and Laboratory overview.
-Ames Laboratory also leases space in ISU owned buildings.
+The Laboratory also leases space in ISU owned buildings.

-In 2017, Ames Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
+In 2018, the Laboratory accumulated and disposed of hazardous waste under an U.S. Environmental Protection Agency (EPA) issued generator number.
 All waste was handled according to applicable EPA, State, and local regulations and DOE Orders.
-Ames Laboratory operates as a Small Quantity Generator (SQG) of hazardous waste.
+The Laboratory operates as a Small Quantity Generator (SQG) of hazardous waste.

-Ames Laboratory was in compliance with all applicable Federal, State, local, and DOE regulations and Orders in 2017.
+The Laboratory was in compliance with all applicable Federal, State, local, and DOE regulations and Orders in 2018.

-There were no radiological air emissions or exposures to the general public due to Ames Laboratory activities in 2017 (See U.S. DOE Air Emissions Annual Report in Appendix A).
+There were no radiological air emissions or exposures to the general public due to Laboratory activities in 2018 (See U.S. Department of Energy Air Emissions Annual Report in Appendix A).

-As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization and recycling programs have been in practice since 1990, with improvements implemented most recently in 2015.
-Included in these efforts were battery, cathode ray tube (CRT), corrugated cardboard, lamps, miscellaneous electronic office equipment, mixed paper, newsprint, food/beverage container, and laboratory glassware recycling.
+As indicated in prior Site Environmental Reports, formal pollution prevention awareness, waste minimization, and recycling programs have been in practice since 1990, with improvements implemented most recently in 2017 with Iowa State University's shift toward single-stream recycling.
+Included in recycling efforts are items such as batteries, cathode ray tube (CRT) monitors, corrugated cardboard, lamps, miscellaneous electronic office equipment, mixed paper, newsprint, food/beverage containers, and laboratory glassware.
 Ames Laboratory also recycles/reuses salvageable metal, used oil, and foamed polystyrene peanuts, and encourages chemical redistribution and sharing among research groups.

-Ames Laboratory reported to DOE Ames Site Office (AMSO) through the Laboratory's Performance Evaluation Measurement Plan (PEMP), and a performance level of "A-" was achieved in 2017 for Integrated Safety, Health, and Environmental Protection.
+Ames Laboratory reported to DOE-Ames Site Office (AMSO), through the Laboratory's Performance Evaluation Measurement Plan (PEMP), and a performance level of "A-" was achieved in 2018 for Integrated Safety, Health, and Environmental Protection.

-As reported in Site Environmental Reports for prior years, Ames Laboratory's Environmental Management System (EMS) has been integrated into the Integrated Safety Management System (ISMS) since 2005.
+As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System (ISMS) since 2005.
 The integration of EMS into Laboratory business practices allows the Laboratory to systematically review, address and respond to environmental impacts.
-In addition to DOE-identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for Ames Laboratory.
-The Laboratory achieved a 2017 goal of hosting a seminar to recognize Earth Day by bringing in a representative from the city of Ames to raise awareness of local resources available for waste minimization and pollution prevention.
+In addition to DOE-identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for the Laboratory.
+The Laboratory achieved a 2018 goal of hosting a seminar to recognize Earth Day by bringing in a representative from the city of Ames to raise awareness of local resources available for renewable energy and energy conservation best practices.